-- Appendices 1 through 6 Use only the appendices listed below.
+- Appendices 1 through 5- Use only the appendices listed below.
 If your application includes any appendices not required in this document, they will be disregarded.
 Do not use more than a total of 30 pages for Appendices 1, 3 and 4 combined.
-There are no page limitations for Appendices 2, 5 and 6.
+There are no page limitations for Appendices 2 and 5.
 Do not use appendices to extend or replace any of the sections of the Project Narrative.
 Reviewers will not consider them if you do.
-Please label the appendices as: Appendix 1, Appendix 2, etc. - o Appendix 1: (1) Identification of at least one experienced, licensed service provider organization; (2) a list of all direct service provider organizations that have agreed to participate in the proposed project, including the applicant agency, if it is a treatment or prevention service provider organization; (3) the Statement of Assurance (provided in Appendix C of this announcement) signed by the authorized representative of the applicant organization identified on the face page of the application, that assures SAMHSA that all listed providers meet the 2-year experience requirement, are appropriately licensed, accredited, and certified, and that if the application is within

-- the funding range for an award, the applicant will send the GPO the required documentation within the specified time; (4) letters of commitment/support. - o Appendix 2: Data Collection Instruments/Interview Protocols - o Appendix 3: Sample Consent Forms - o Appendix 4: Letter to the SSA (if applicable; see Section IV-4 of this document) - o Appendix 5: A copy of the State or County Strategic Plan, a State or county needs assessment, or a letter from the State or county indicating that the proposed project addresses a State- or county-identified priority. - o Appendix 6: Eligibility Documentation (either as a CHI grantee, a HUD-funded applicant, or a non-HUD funded applicant-see requirements in Section III-1 of this document) - Assurances Non-Construction Programs.
+Please label the appendices as: Appendix 1, Appendix 2, etc. - Appendix 1: (1) Identification of at least one experienced, licensed service provider organization; (2) a list of all direct service provider organizations that have agreed to participate in the proposed project, including the applicant agency, if it is a treatment or prevention service provider organization; (3) the Statement of Assurance (provided in Appendix C of this announcement) signed by the authorized representative of the applicant organization identified on the face page of the application, that assures SAMHSA that all listed providers meet the 2-year experience requirement, are appropriately licensed, accredited, and certified, and that if the application is within the funding range for an award, the applicant will send the GPO the required documentation within the specified time; (4) letters of commitment/support. - Appendix 2: Data Collection Instruments/Interview Protocols - Appendix 3: Sample Consent Forms - Appendix 4: Letter to the SSA (if applicable; see Section IV-4 of this document) - Appendix 5: A copy of the State or County Strategic Plan, a State or county needs assessment, or a letter from the State or county indicating that the proposed project addresses a State- or county-identified priority. - Assurances Non-Construction Programs.
 You must read the list of assurances provided on the SAMHSA Web site or in the application kit before signing the face page (SF 424 v2) of the application.

-You are also required to complete the Assurance of Compliance with SAMHSA Charitable Choice Statutes and Regulations Form SMA 170.
-This form will be posted on SAMHSA's Web site with the RFA and provided in the application kits. - Certifications You must read the list of certifications provided on the SAMHSA Web site or in the application kit before signing the face page (SF 424 v2) of the application. - Disclosure of Lobbying Activities You must submit Standard Form LLL found in the PHS 5161-1.
+- Certifications You must read the list of certifications provided on the SAMHSA Web site or in the application kit before signing the face page (SF 424 v2) of the application. - Disclosure of Lobbying Activities You must submit Standard Form LLL found in the PHS 5161-1.
 Federal law prohibits the use of appropriated funds for publicity or propaganda purposes or for the preparation, distribution, or use of the information designed to support or defeat legislation pending before the Congress or State legislatures.
 This includes "grass roots" lobbying, which consists of appeals to members of the public suggesting that they contact their elected representatives to indicate their support for or opposition to pending legislation or to urge those representatives to vote in a particular way.
 If no lobbying is to be disclosed, mark N/A on the form. - Checklist Use the Checklist found in PHS 5161-1.
 The Checklist ensures that you have obtained the proper signatures, assurances and certifications.
 If you are submitting a paper application, the Checklist should be the last page.